BorgNumberOne/Weishaupt_CanApiJson/README.md

 --> `WEM-SG`

-**long:** just keep reading
+**Long:** just keep reading

-Weishaupt CanApiJson - CAN bus-like / CAN open-like protocol via JSON is a communication protocol between:
+Weishaupt CanApiJson - CAN bus-like / CANopen-like protocol via JSON is a communication protocol between:
 "**Systemgerät**" (48301122172, 48301122242, 48301122512, 48301122522) and other Weishaupt (compatible) devices like a:
 ----------
 "**Gateway WEM-Modbus**" data protocol converter ( 48300002722 ) or a:
 "**Gateway WEM-KNX**" data protocol converter ( 48300002012 ) or a:
 "**Set Kopierschutzstecker PC-Tool WEM- Diagnose-Dongle mit Kabel für Heizungsb.**" ( 48300000722 )

-**secifications/declareations (some kind of):**
+**specifications/declarations (some kind of):**

 **WEM** = Weishaupt Energy Manager / Weishaupt Energy Management
 **Weishaupt WEM bus protocol** = "Weishaupt WEM-Bus-Protokoll"
-**(Weishaupt) CanApiJson protocol** = Weishaupt CanApiJson - CAN bus-like / CAN open -like via JSON -protocol
+**(Weishaupt) CanApiJson protocol** = Weishaupt CanApiJson - CAN bus-like / CANopen -like via JSON -protocol
 **(Weishaupt) CanApiJson register/object number** = Weishaupt CanApiJson block address number or CanApiJson register/object number = Weishaupt WEM CanApiJson register/object number

 The resulting generated block address/register number(magic pattern - see mapping table below) on the Weishaupt CanApiJson protocol side may vary or could look different and it could depend on the way of presence of your Weishaupt devices or on your constellation of Weishaupt devices: